 Elections Canada is responsible for running federal elections, by-elections and referenda.
-Its mission is to make sure Canadians can exercise their democratic rights to vote and to be a candidate.
+Its mission is to make sure that Canadians can exercise their democratic rights to vote and to be a candidate.

 How does the agency fulfill this mission?